gourab1904113/VolounteeringPlatform/README.md

 ## 📖 Project Description

 HandsOn is a community-driven social volunteering platform that connects individuals with meaningful social impact opportunities.
-Users can discover and join volunteer-driven events, post requests for community help, form teams for large-scale initiatives, and track their impact with contributions logged on a personal and team level.
+Users can discover and join volunteer-driven events, post requests for community help, form teams for large-scale initiatives.

-💡 Think of it as a "GitHub for social work"—where people contribute their time instead of code, building real-world impact together.

 ## 🔧 Tech Stack